EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.calc_pm

 calc_pm function Description: Calculate the proper motion of a star from a set of measurments.
+OBSOLETE: